manny-douge/All-leetcode-solutions/README.md

 In hopes of building a long term habit of learning and maintaining skills related to technical problems and time/space complexity analysis.
-This repository serves a habit-tracking repo for my daily practice on LeetCode and related technical problems.
+This repository serves a habit-tracking repo for my semi-daily practice on LeetCode and related technical problems.

 At the start of this repo, there were 1700 problems on LeetCode,